Friends of The Pinnacle weeding effort

 Exotic grasses (other than those classified of National Significance) much more Much more effort spent in Weetangera paddock trying to clear exotic grasses from planting areas than last season.

-Other woody weeds much more There has continued to be a lot of miscellaneous woody weeds this season as the effects of the three high rainfall seasons between 2020 and 2023 continue to express themselves.
+Other woody weeds similar There has continued to be a lot of miscellaneous woody weeds this season as the effects of the three high rainfall seasons between 2020 and 2023 continue to express themselves.
 It also reflects the time spent by grubbing teams scouring for woody weeds rather than targeted spraying.

 Skeleton weed much less Skeleton weed has not been specifically targeted so far this season.